 How the Murphys Waves system works

 Murphys (no apostrophe) system works in the classic pump-and-dump fashion.
 Water fills tanks in the deep end of the pool and is then released in sequence to create the desired wave shape and size.
 That wave then moves out from the narrow end of the pool into a wide bay, expanding and weakening as it travels.
 Murphys Waves system typically creates lefts, rights and split peaks in the 2-to-6-foot range.
 Murphys stated in an email that “Siam Park, which opened almost 15 years ago, is well noted for achieving wave heights at 3.3m (11 feet).”
-WavePoolMag is waiting for photographic or video proof of this achievement.
+Photos sent to WavePoolMag did not support this claim.

 While the wave quality isn’t the same as the newer techs, the company has hinted that there is something on the horizon designed for entry into the surf pool market.
 Murphys says their new Turtle Back wave pool generates two large waves simultaneously from a central platform in an oval-shaped pool.
 The design will be implemented at several new water parks in China according to company materials.
 Siam Park in the Canary Islands is powered by Murphys Waves and has starred in several surf videos including Lost Atlas by Kai Neville.